 Tooth decay commonly leads to cavities or dental caries.
 Broadway Family Dental offers tooth decay treatment to repair your smile.
 Decay, indirectly caused by food left between teeth, eats away at your enamel, creating a hole in a tooth.
-You can’t cure tooth decay, but you can prevent it with regular brushing, flossing and visits to your dentist.
+You can’t cure tooth decay, but you can prevent it with regular brushing, flossing, and visits to your dentist.

 What is Tooth Decay?

-Common Symptoms of Tooth Decay
+What Are the Symptoms of Tooth Decay?

 - A noticeable hole in a tooth